Fr0sT-Brutal/awesome-pascal/README.md

 * [DCPcrypt (fork #1)](https://sourceforge.net/projects/dcpcrypt), [DCPcrypt (fork #2)](https://bitbucket.org/wpostma/dcpcrypt2010). `[Delphi]` Suite of cryptographic components for Delphi.

-* [HashLib4Pascal](https://github.com/Xor-el/HashLib4Pascal). `[Delphi]` `[FPC]` Delphi/FreePascal compatible library that provides an easy to use interface for computing hashes and checksums of strings (with a specified encoding), files, streams, byte arrays and untyped data to mention but a few.
-It also supports Incremental Hashing.

 * [bcrypt](https://github.com/viniciussanchez/bcrypt). `[Delphi]` A library to help you hash passwords.

 * [MurMur-Delphi](https://github.com/thibmo/murmur-delphi). `[Delphi]` MurMur1/2/3 fast seeded hashing algorithms port in pure-pascal.